 I produced the Spoken Portrait as an eightieth birthday present for one of the siblings.
 Here’s what her niece, who commissioned me, had to say.

 [Rosie’s] easy manner and thoughtful approach made it a fun experience for all involved.
 I feel very moved by the final piece and found out a thing or two I never knew!
 It will be a priceless piece of family history for us all and future generations to enjoy.

 Audio Tribute for a Fiftieth Birthday (based on internet interviews)

 These short extracts are taken from a surprise 50 minute birthday tribute produced during lockdown.
 As the birthday boy is a keen historian, Tickertape came up with the idea of an affectionate, humorous audio portrait of the man ‘Through The Ages’ divided into tracks called ‘Adam at 10’, ‘Adam at 15’ and so on.
-We interviewed friends from different stages of his life and asked them to paint a picture of what he was like.
-We spoke to most of the contributors over the internet, and gathered recorded voice messages from the rest.
-In all we heard from 22 people from San Francisco to India.
-We carefully edited and wove the best of the material together into a feature that his family presented and played to him on his birthday.
+I interviewed friends from different stages of his life and asked them to paint a picture of what he was like.
+I spoke to most of the contributors over the internet, and gathered recorded voice messages from the rest.
+In all I heard from 22 people from San Francisco to India.
+I carefully edited and wove the best of the material together into a feature that his family presented and played to him on his birthday.
 Here’s what he had to say about it.